 UNICEF defines emergencies as situations that threaten the lives and well-being of large numbers of children, their caregivers and communities.
 Emergencies are often caused by natural disasters such as floods, earthquakes and typhoons, or by conflict situations.
 UNICEF works closely with governments to provide assistance during emergencies and to better prepare for and recover from emergencies.

-Emergency situations are a fact of life for many children in our region.
-During emergencies, children’s health, security and well-being are compromised as families and communities are shattered and basic social infrastructure is destroyed.
-Temporary shelters often become permanent homes, where children have no access to education, health and other services.
+Emergency situations are a fact of life for many children in this region.
+During emergencies, children’s health, security and well-being are compromised as families and communities are broken up and basic social infrastructure is destroyed.
+Temporary shelters often become permanent homes in which children have no access to education, health and other services.

 One of UNICEF’s main missions is to fulfil the basic needs and fundamental rights of the most vulnerable children, including survivors of natural disasters, refugees and internally displaced children, and children affected by armed conflict.
 UNICEF’s Core Commitment for Children identifies life-saving interventions and critical minimum basic services vital during the first several weeks of an emergency, as well as longer-term activities that support sustainable reconstruction and development.

 In humanitarian situations, UNICEF coordinates with national governments to provide life-saving support such as drinking water, medical supplies, sanitation and therapeutic food, as well as awareness-raising campaigns and training.
 UNICEF also ensures that children are protected and their education is not interrupted, by creating child-friendly spaces and temporary learning spaces.